History of St Margaret's

-The Society was set up under the auspices of a benevolent/friendly society, the legal vehicle to operate charities, and approval was granted by the then Town Council.
+St Margaret’s Adoption Society was set up by the Catholic Church under the auspices of a benevolent/friendly organisation.
+This was the legal vehicle to operate charities, and approval was granted by the then Town Council in 1955.
 The constitution was relatively simple in stating that the business of the Society was to find homes for children and assist adoptive parents.
 The Trustees included the Archbishop of Glasgow and the Bishops of Motherwell, Paisley and Galloway, with support being provided from the Dioceses.

-Due to expansion it became necessary to secure larger premises and on 16th November 2013 our new St Margaret’s Centre For The Family was opened by Archbishop Tartaglia at 26 Newton Place, Glasgow.
+Due to expansion it became necessary to secure larger premises and in November 2013 our new St Margaret’s Centre For The Family was opened by Archbishop Tartaglia at 26 Newton Place, Glasgow.

-The outstanding feature of St Margaret’s is that it has evolved in to a family of its own.
-Our annual "get togethers" demonstrate the wonderful spirit of family and the care for each other is heartening for all, especially for staff who bring a strong vocational dimension to what they do.
+The outstanding feature of St Margaret’s is that it has evolved into a family of its own.
+Our “annual gatherings” every Summer demonstrate the wonderful spirit of family, and the care for each other is heartening for all, especially for staff who bring a strong vocational dimension to what they do.